reactiveui/website/input/docs/handbook/data-binding/index.md

 # Types of Bindings

 Once you implement `IViewFor<T>`, binding methods are now available as extension methods on your class.
-Like many other things in ReactiveUI, you should only set up bindings in a constructor or even better in a [./when-activated](WhenActivated) block to enable [./when-activated](activation and deactivation) feature for your Views and associated ViewModels.
+Like many other things in ReactiveUI, you should only set up bindings in a constructor or even better in a [WhenActivated](../when-activated) block to enable [activation and deactivation](../when-activated) feature for your Views and associated ViewModels.

 * **OneWayBind:** - Sets up a one-way binding from a property on the ViewModel to the View.